Are Medical Malpractice Cases Involving Nurses Different?

-One of the most significant differences between malpractice cases involving nurses and malpractice cases involving doctors is that, when the case involves a nurse, it’s usually the hospital that’s held liable for any economic or non-economic damages.
+One of the most significant differences between malpractice cases involving nurses and malpractice cases involving doctors is that, when the malpractice case involves a nurse, it’s usually the hospital that’s held liable for any economic or non-economic damages.
 However, hospitals aren’t necessarily liable for negligent or harmful behavior of doctors.
-This is because nurses, and other medical technicians, are employees of the hospital.
+This is because nurses and other medical technicians are employees of the hospital.
 Doctors, on the other hand, are often not employees of the hospital, but rather considered independent contractors.

 There are some situations where hospitals can be liable for a doctor’s actions and other cases where a doctor could be liable for a nurse’s actions.
 For example, if a doctor is an employee of a hospital and that doctor commits medical malpractice, the hospital can be held liable as well.
 If a nurse commits medical malpractice under the direct supervision of a doctor, it’s possible that the doctor could be held liable, even if he or she is not an employee of the hospital.

-The circumstances of every medical malpractice case are different, and it’s important to know who is ultimately responsible before pursuing a claim.
+The circumstances of every medical malpractice case are different.
+When it comes to medical legal cases involving nurses, it’s important to know who is ultimately responsible before pursuing a claim.